 - If your child has not been evaluated by a MIND Institute clinician please call Julaila Musgrove, New Patient Referral Coordinator at 916-703-0308.

-- If you are currently receiving services at MIND Institute you may have your current treating practitioner/evaluator make an “in-house” referral.
+- If you are currently receiving services at the MIND Institute or the child Behavioral Health Center, you may have your current treating practitioner/evaluator make an “in-house” referral.